Gabardine, twill weave, twill...: let's take stock!

 - the weave, that is to say the type of weaving

-- the material or materials in which it was woven.
+- the material or materials from which it was woven.

 What is twill?

-Twill is not a fabric but a weave, that is to say a type of weaving, in other words it is a way of weaving warp and weft threads to create a fabric, a cloth...
+Twill is not a fabric but a weave, that is to say a type of weaving—in other words, it is a way of weaving the warp and weft threads to create a fabric, a cloth...

 Twill is very easy to spot because it consists of small diagonals.
 These diagonals are created by the interlacing of warp and weft threads.
 The weft thread passes under one then over two (or more) warp threads, shifting by one thread at each pass (hence the diagonal).